seanwittmeyer/pylos/README.md

 Security
 --------------------------

-If you discover a security vulnerability within this package, please send an email to Sean Wittmeyer at sean.wittmeyer@zgf.com.
+If you discover a security vulnerability within this package, please send an email to Sean Wittmeyer at theseanwitt [at] gmail [dot] com.
 All security vulnerabilities will be promptly addressed.

 License
 --------------------------